-- 21.3 metres between principal elevations - 13.8 metres between a non-principal and principal elevations
+21.3 metres between principal elevations

+13.8 metres between a non-principal and principal elevations

-In this case the separation distances proposed to the adjacent dwellings all exceed those set out within the SPG.
+In this case the separation distances between the proposed to the adjacent dwellings all exceed those set out within the SPG.
 The separation distances between principal elevations range between 28.2 metres and 39 metres (with most being above 30 metres).
 The separation distance between non-principal and principal elevations range between 15.4 metres and 28.9 metres.
-Despite this the outline planning permission includes condition 4 and in order to comply with the outline approval the reserved matters application will need to comply with this condition.
-This issue is discussed below.

-As some of the non-principal elevations include windows in close proximity to the shared boundary it will be necessary to attach an obscure glazing condition and to remove permitted development rights for new windows on the following plots; R1, R6, R10, R14, R20, R21, R33, R38, A68 and A77.
+As some of the non-principal elevations include windows in close proximity to the shared boundary it will be necessary to attach an obscure glazing condition and to remove permitted development rights for new windows on the following plots; R1, R6, R10, R12, R18, A68 and A77.